gu-fan/riv.vim/README.rst

 In comparition, the most advantage of **Riv.vim** is it support reStructuredText_ for your note.

-And reStructuredText's syntax are markdown_ alike, but are more powerful and extensible, support like table, LaTex, ect.
+    reStructuredText is a markup language, syntax are markdown_ alike, but are more powerful and extensible, support like table, LaTex, ect.
-(This post have a comparions between them https://gist.github.com/dupuy/1855764)

     It's used in many places like Sphinx_ (www.readthedocs.org) and have many relevent plugins(Pygments_, Nikola_).

-And it's using sofish's typo.css_ for better preview.
+    There is a post of comparions between them https://gist.github.com/dupuy/1855764

 Features
 ========